 TREATMENT

-Scientists are continuing to develop targeted therapies for doctors to use based on the changes in a person’s genes.
+Scientists are continuing to develop targeted therapies for doctors to use based on the changes to a person’s unique biomarkers.

 Cutting-edge technology is pushing the boundaries of what's possible every day.
 It's important to remember that late‑stage NSCLC is not too late to take action.